 The directory to use for storing the (low-level) HTTP cache.
 If empty, the HTTP cache will be disabled.
 If a relative path is given, is taken relative to the project data dir.
 For more info see: Default structure of Scrapy projects.

-HTTPCACHE IGNORE HTTP CODES
+HTTPCACHE\IGNORE\HTTP\CODES

-Don't cache response with these HTTP codes.
+New in version 0.10.
+Default: [] Don't cache response with these HTTP codes.